reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```shell
 mvn spring-boot:build-image
 ```
-If we run Dive to see the layers in the resulting image, we can see the application layer (encircled in red) is much smaller in the range of kilobytes compared to what we had obtained by by using the fat jar format.
+If we run Dive to see the layers in the resulting image, we can see the application layer (encircled in red) is much smaller in the range of kilobytes compared to what we had obtained by using the fat jar format.

 ![dive screenshot](/assets/img/posts/springboot-docker-image/dive-buildpack-layer.png)